zcy1024/WalrusDevnetHackathon/README.md

 ## online

-Thanks to the [`Walrus`](https://suiscan.xyz/testnet/tx/BPmQftEAE5PtEhyFXUzXE3FkLkvp23X8MryQpg5CWbEv), we can play it on the website: https://5itqp1wxjlzj97eiqd9kjiz29dy9d6nwoay0sh1w7vrhb3b4gq.walrus.site/ or https://zcy1024-walrusdevnethackathon.walrus.site/
+Thanks to the [`Walrus`](https://suiscan.xyz/testnet/tx/DdmFjMqJvX31V3gjgYRwdMgi3tbuYUaooXhKFdbHAsmG), we can play it on the website: https://2m61i55bhg5zrbtk8148vzu76f9u0su5q2ahwj5wy4iqkq323x.walrus.site or https://zcy1024-walrusdevnethackathon.walrus.site/

 More infomation for the `Walrus`, please click [this](https://docs.walrus.site/index.html) to learn.

-If you have trouble publishing `Walrus`, you can try using the [website](https://59m3rsq2r237hak3yzhy3ga1df9t04y17c2ppbpp69uiqtc7pa.walrus.site/) submission method.(Special thanks to the group for providing this method)
+Demo video: https://aggregator.walrus-testnet.walrus.space/v1/lzHY6gnFLr3ZhLraFELutYNEso6GczYPyGWzdJTUQ3w and then open it with mp4 as the suffix.

 ## local